Command line flags

 the Deployment section for more guidance on how to tune this

-- Cluster ID, a unique ID which is persistent across materialized restarts
+- Cluster ID, a unique ID which is persistent across Materialize restarts

-- Session ID, a unique ID which is reset on each materialized restart
+- Session ID, a unique ID which is reset on each Materialize restart

 - Number of worker threads